kwhitley/itty.dev/itty-router/typescript/api.md

 ```

 ## IttyRouterOptions
 Options for [`IttyRouter`](/itty-router/routers/ittyrouter).
 The generic traps are used to allow any instantiated router to accept unknown properties (which will remain on the route itself).
-With this, you can export the router itself, while adding expected properites from your runtime (e.g. `{ port: 3000 }` and such).
+With this, you can the router itself, while adding expected properites from your runtime (e.g. `{ port: 3000 }` and such).
 ```ts
 type IttyRouterOptions = {
   base?: string